Stop the Hate Ohio

 Ohio museums establish partnership as antisemitism rises in state

-As antisemitism increases throughout the U.S. and knowledge of the Holocaust declines, the Nancy & David Wolf Holocaust & Humanity Center in Cincinnati and the Maltz Museum of Jewish Heritage in Cleveland have established a statewide campaign to increase Holocaust education throughout Ohio.
+As antisemitism increases throughout the U.S. and knowledge of the Holocaust declines, the Nancy & David Wolf Holocaust & Humanity Center in Cincinnati and the Maltz Museum in Cleveland have established a statewide campaign to increase Holocaust education throughout Ohio.

 Through a dual partnership, called Stop the Hate Ohio, the museums will offer joint programming and workshops to reach thousands of Ohioans throughout the year.